arnabroy734/laptop_price_prediction/README.md

  ![image](https://github.com/arnabroy734/laptop_price_prediction/assets/86049035/23df7dfb-aa81-4c25-9cff-6e7963c949c4)

 We used the the dataset to build a regression model to predict price using the available features.
-We have done hyperparameter tuning on different models and saved the model as best model which gives best performance.
-We used [R2 score](https://benjaminobi.medium.com/what-really-is-r2-score-in-linear-regression-20cafdf5b87c) as performance metric.
+We have done hyperparameter tuning on different models and saved the model as best model which gives best performance. **We used [R2 score](https://benjaminobi.medium.com/what-really-is-r2-score-in-linear-regression-20cafdf5b87c) as performance metric.**

+### 4. Build a simple recommendation system to recommend similar laptops
+We have built a simple recommendation system which will recommend top 5 laptops having similarity with the configuration selected by the user.
+It is buit on [Nearest Neighbour](https://scikit-learn.org/stable/modules/neighbors.html) using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)